TheMEMOLab/Bio326-NMBU/Doc/MAGs_Functional_Annotation.md

 ONT_bin.1.fa  ONT_bin.2.fa  ONT_bin.3.fa  ONT_bin.7.fa  ONT_bin.8.fa
 ```

 6. **By applying this loop we were able to get all the genomes in the same folder at once.
-Try the loop if no don't panic, you can copy these genomes one by one using the normal cp command 😊**
+Try the loop if it does not work, do not panic, you can copy these genomes one by one using the normal cp command 😊**

 We can exit now the interactive job: